virteal/Inox/README.md

 }
 ```

-Note: there is no _assignment_ operator in Inox.
+Note: there is no _assignment_ operator in Iɴᴏx.
 The `!` (exclamation point) is used to set the value of an already existing variable.
 The `=` (equal sign) is used to compare values.
 This is a common convention in many programming languages but not in all.
 For example in the C language, the `=` (equal sign) is used to assign a value to a variable and the `==` (double equal sign) is used to compare values.

 Object variables